-Sean, if you want to be a part of the program.
+All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

-So my good friend, my colleague Lawrence Jones has his hit show on the weekend.
+So my good friend, my colleague, Lawrence Jones, has his hit show on the weekend.

-It's called uh it's called Lawrence Jones Cross Country.
+It's called Lawrence Jones Cross Country.

-And anyway, it's doing really, really well on the Fox News Channel.
+And anyway, it's doing really, really well on the Fox News channel.

 And one place where they have really gone way overboard is in Portland, Oregon.

-And anyway, he started with a montage of Portland residents voicing their concerns over all the increasing crime and homelessness and the inaction by Wheeler, and uh anyway, this is how it all went down.
+And anyway, he started with a montage of Portland residents voicing their concerns over all the increasing crime and homelessness and the inaction by Wheeler.

 They say they're unsafe.

-They say tents are surrounding their houses, they say the squatters are are taking over the city.
+They say that squatters are taking over the city.

-And the police commander that I talked with yesterday say that you in fact did defund the police and made it an anti-cop sentiment under the guise of racial justice.
+And the police commander that I talked with yesterday say that you in fact did defund the police and made an anti-cop sentiment under the guise of racial justice.

 So it's not something that I am saying.

-This these are your residents.
+These are your residents.

 But that's beside the point.

-All right, joining us now, my friend, my colleague from Lawrence Jones Cross Country, LJ is with us.
+All right, joining us now, my friend, my colleague from Lawrence Jones Cross Country.

 LJ, what's going on?

-Great great exchange.
+Great, great exchange.

-Thanks, and I appreciate it, brother.
+I appreciate it, brother.

 You know, Sean, you kicked this all off, brother.

-This this all is is because of you.
+This all is because of you.

-You you so you so you're you're ducking and dodging and weaving out of that question because what's that?
+So you're ducking and dodging and weaving out of that question because what's that?

-You know, you say if you do it for two years, you're gonna have your own show, and you know, I didn't believe you, but it happened.
+You know, you say if you do it for two years, you're going to have your own show.

 Well, anyway, we're very proud of you.